anlowee/Computer-Organization-And-Design/ch 5/homework.md

 | 1     | 12                       |

 ## 5.11.1 [10] <§5.7>
-Given the address stream shown, and the initial TLB and page table states provided above, show the fi nal state of the system.
+Given the address stream shown, and the initial TLB and page table states provided above, show the final state of the system.
 Also list for each reference if it is a hit in the TLB, a hit in the page table, or a page fault.

 **A:**
 | Address | Virtual Page | TLB H/M            | Valid             | Tag | Physical Page |